yext/search-ui-react/etc/search-ui-react.api.md

 // Warning: (ae-internal-missing-underscore) The name "HierarchicalFacetContent" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function HierarchicalFacetContent({ fieldId, label, customCssClasses, delimiter, facet, collapsible, defaultExpanded, showMoreLimit, }: HierarchicalFacetProps & {
+export function HierarchicalFacetContent({ fieldId, label, transformOptions, customCssClasses, delimiter, facet, collapsible, defaultExpanded, showMoreLimit, }: HierarchicalFacetProps & {
     facet: DisplayableFacet;
 }): JSX.Element;